 We suggest employing the new cognitive neuroscience tools (heart rate, physiology, brain imaging, virtual reality, wearables, thermal comfort; computerised methods; see Methods ) to better understand human psychology and how it interacts with the environment.

 In our published research we have discussed some theoretical models explaining how psychological and social factors could affect human behaviour in such spaces.
-Roberts et al. discusses how we can employ neuroscience to improve these spaces, whereas as Lee et al. addresses how social attitudes and perceived control could affect perception of spaces.
+Roberts et al. discusses how we can employ neuroscience to improve these spaces, whereas as Lee et al. disucsses how social attitudes and perceived control could affect the perception of spaces.

 Some of our recent findings has shown that the usually neglected corridors and transitional spaces are equally and sometimes more important than the actual office space for the comfort and well-being of occupants.